James-VT/MS1_Handleigh_Hall/README.md

 1. Learn what Handleigh Hall is.
 2. Learn when they can visit the site.
 3. Learn how to get to the site.
-4. Learn how to visit the site.
-5. Learn how to arrange a visit to the site.
+4. Learn how to arrange a visit to the site.

 ### The goals of the site owners:

 5. Generate revenue through ticket sales.
 6. Relay information to visitors on how to get there.
-7. Relay information to visitors regarding what's available at the site.
-8. Generate revenue by relaying information about the food and beverage outlet on site.
+7. Generate revenue by relaying information about the food and beverage outlet on site.
-9. Drive up engagement with the public via social media and direct feedback
+8. Drive up engagement with the public via social media and direct feedback
-10. Relay just enough history of the site itself to tickle the interest of prospective visitors and turn this interest into bookings.
+9. Relay just enough history of the site itself to tickle the interest of prospective visitors and turn this interest into bookings.

 As part of the planning for this project, I have run through the stages of User Experience Design, as proposed by [Jesse James Garrett.](https://en.wikipedia.org/wiki/Jesse_James_Garrett)